rjwalls/CS4401-notes/2019-03-21-beyondthestack.md

 The programmer is responsible for using allocated memory appropriately, including checking the bounds of memory accesses and types.
-The programmer is also reposible for the correct allocation and deallocation of dynamic memory.
+The programmer is also responsible for the correct allocation and deallocation of dynamic memory.
 In contrast, the compiler handles the allocation and deallocation of local variables via instructions in the prologue and epilogue.